mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Hivers have only one sex.
-Reproductive cells are exchanged each time Hivers meet, using the modified rear hand (the process has been termed by humans ‘shaking hands’).
+Reproductive cells are exchanged each time Hivers meet, using the modified rear hand (the process has been termed by humans 'shaking hands').
 The cells are kept in a reproductive pouch on the lower body surface where they conjugate and exchange genetic material.
-Once every forty days or so a cell will develop into a larva, which then drops from the parent’s body.
+Once every forty days or so a cell will develop into a larva, which then drops from the parent's body.
 Hive planets are mostly wilderness and the larvae enter the wilds where most are killed.
 After about a year, any survivors return to